subquery/documentation/docs/run_publish/references.md

 :::

 ::: info Note
-This feature is available for Substrate and soon will be integrated for Cosmos and Avalanche.
+This feature is available for Substrate and Cosmos, and soon will be integrated for Avalanche.
 :::